fayimora/basic-scala-project.g8/src/main/g8/README.rst

   + SparkPi
   + WordCount

-How to run SparkPi in local mode with sbt command
+How to run SparkPi on local mode with sbt command
 =================================================

 Requirement